ffnord/meshviewer/README.md

 This affects the initial scale of the map.
 Greater values will show a larger area.
 Values like 1.0 and 0.5 might be good choices.

+## mapLatOffset and mapLngOffset (float)

+Normally the center of your map is calculated by the geo coordinates of your nodes.
+If you want to center the map slightly different, you can use mapLatOffset and mapLngOffset.
+A value of 0 will center the map as normal.
+Value can be negativ.

 ## showContact (bool)

 Setting this to `false` will hide contact information for nodes.